zpainter/iassist/content/about/regional-report-2000-2001-united-states.md

 overview session at the SAA 2000.

-**Ann Janda** reported that Northwestern University and the University of Chicago co-hosted the IASSIST 2000 conference on Northwestern\'s campus in Evanston, Illinois, June 2000.
+**Ann Janda** reported that Northwestern University and the University of Chicago co-hosted the IASSIST 2000 conference on Northwestern's campus in Evanston, Illinois, June 2000.
 Local conference organizers were **Fay Booker** (UC) and **Ann Janda** (NU) with **Diane Geraci** (SUNY- Binghamton) as Program Chair.
-The conference theme was \"Data in the Digital Library: Charting the Future for Social, Spatial and Government Data Services.\" As the \"best conference ever\" in IASSIST parlance, it brought together about 160 data and library professionals from the U.S. and abroad, including distinguished guests such as Kenneth Prewitt, Director of the Bureau of Census and Daniel Greenstein,
+The conference theme was "Data in the Digital Library: Charting the Future for Social, Spatial and Government Data Services."
+As the "best conference ever" in IASSIST parlance, it brought together about 160 data and library professionals from the U.S. and abroad, including distinguished guests such as Kenneth Prewitt, Director of the Bureau of Census and Daniel Greenstein,